2026 Best Instagrammable photo spot in Prague, Czechia

 Winter — Prague transforms for the Christmas markets, which fill Old Town Square and other locations with lights, trdelník, mulled wine, and live music.
 Snow is possible but not guaranteed.
 The shorter days create moody, atmospheric light that photographers love.
 Quieter than summer at the main sites, though the markets themselves draw large crowds.
 Ideal for families wanting a storybook holiday experience and couples seeking candlelit evenings.

-For first-time visitors, spring and autumn offer the best combination of comfortable weather, manageable crowds, and beautiful light.
+For first-time visitors, spring (April-May) and autumn (September-October) offer the best combination of comfortable weather, manageable crowds, and beautiful light.
+Each neighbourhood shifts character with the seasons — spring's soft light in Malá Strana, autumn's amber leaves along the Vltava.

 Getting around Prague